 This measures the time to kill of every gun in the BFV in frames (assuming 60Hz, one frame = 16.66ms), using 100,000 samples of 15 round bursts across a variety of ranges.
 If a gun does not have 15 rounds in the magazine, it assumes a burst length equal to magazine size.

-If you just want to see what weapons to use, skip towards the bottom.
+If you just want to see what weapons to use, skip to the bottom.